Prognostics: Post-estimate fusion of model-based approaches with data-driven approaches

-Motivation for post-estimate fusion is often consideration of uncertainty management.
+Motivation for post-estimate fusion is often a consideration of uncertainty management.
 That is, the post-estimate fusion helps to narrow the uncertainty intervals of data-driven or model-based approaches.
 At the same time, the accuracy improves.
 The underlying notion is that multiple information sources can help to improve performance of an estimator.
-This principle has been successfully applied within the context of classifier fusion where the output of multiple classifiers is used to arrive at a better result than any classifier alone.
+This principle has been successfully applied within the context of classifier fusion, where the output of multiple classifiers is used to arrive at a better result than any classifier alone.
 Within the context of prognostics, fusion can be accomplished by employing quality assessments that are assigned to the individual estimators based on a variety of inputs, for example heuristics, a priori known performance, prediction horizon, or robustness of the prediction.

 Prognostic performance evaluation

 Prognostic performance evaluation is of key importance for a successful PHM system deployment.
 The early lack of standardized methods for performance evaluation and benchmark data-sets resulted in reliance on conventional performance metrics borrowed from statistics.
-Those metrics were primarily accuracy and precision based where performance is evaluated against end of life, typically known a priori in an offline setting.
-More recently, efforts towards maturing prognostics technology has put a significant focus on standardizing prognostic methods, including those of performance assessment.
+Those metrics were primarily accuracy and precision based, where performance is evaluated against end of life, typically known a priori in an offline setting.
+More recently, efforts towards maturing prognostics technology have put a significant focus on standardizing prognostic methods, including those of performance assessment.
 A key aspect, missing from the conventional metrics, is the capability to track performance with time.
 This is important because prognostics is a dynamic process where predictions get updated with an appropriate frequency as more observation data become available from an operational system.
 Similarly, the performance of prediction changes with time that must be tracked and quantified.

 Another aspect that makes this process different in a PHM context is the time value of a RUL prediction.
 As a system approaches failure, the time window to take a corrective action gets shorter and consequently the accuracy of predictions becomes more critical for decision making.
 Finally, randomness and noise in the process, measurements, and prediction models are unavoidable and hence prognostics inevitably involves uncertainty in its estimates.
 A robust prognostics performance evaluation must incorporate the effects of this uncertainty.

 Several prognostics performance metrics have evolved with consideration of these issues: